KirwalePatil/KirwalePatil/README.md

 - 👋 Hi, I’m @Ganesh Kirwale Patil
 - 👀 I’m interested in Full stack developement
 - 🌱 I’m currently pursuing Post Graduate Diploma in Advanced Computing @Sunbeam, Pune (CDAC ACTS)
-- 📫 How to reach me ...@Gmail- ganeshpatil6282@gmail.com
+- 📫 How to reach me ...
+@LinkedIn- linkedin.com/in/kirwalepatil
+@Gmail- ganeshpatil6282@gmail.com

 <!---
 KirwalePatil/KirwalePatil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.